Learning Groups

 Behaviour Expectations

-While we don’t anticipate regular problems, it is good to be clear about expectations.
-These expectations are just a beginning.
-We want to be proactive in developing the kind of learning environment that grows relationships, encourages learning, and honours God.
-Please review this list with your children before the first class.
-The expectations are, naturally, quite obvious and straightforward, but still worth discussing.
+While we don’t anticipate regular problems, it is good to be clear about expectations and proactively develop a learning environment that grows relationships, encourages learning, and honours God.
+While these are quite obvious and straightforward, please discuss these with your children before class.

 Listening and Focusing: